-Good nutrition – it’s not just for Olympians!
+Good nutrition – it’s not just for Olympians

 You don’t need to be an Olympian to understand the importance of good nutrition.
 Resources such as MyPlate can help anyone eat a healthy, well-balanced diet.

 The majority of Olympic athletes have trainers and dieticians that monitor their diet very carefully.
-However, if one takes the time to research this subject more closely, one thing is consistently evident: successful athletes take their nutritional intake very seriously.
+However, if one takes the time to research this subject more closely, one thing is consistently evident: Successful athletes take their nutritional intake very seriously.

 Most of us don’t have the luxury of working with a personal trainer or dietician, but there are resources available to help us eat a healthy and more balanced diet.
-The U.S. Department of Agricultures’s MyPlate is a wonderful guide that uses the five food groups as building blocks to a healthy diet.
+The U.S. Department of Agriculture’s MyPlate is a wonderful guide that uses the five food groups as building blocks to a healthy diet.